shakes76/PatternAnalysis-2024/recognition/VQVAE_Ewan_Stanich/README.md

 To reproduce the results complete the following:

 1. Install all required dependencies
+2. Ensure to change the folder destination strings at the top of the load_data and load_test_data functions in dataset.py to wheverever you have the nifti files stored.
-2. Run the train.py file, this will create/wipe all necessary output folders and train the model.
+3. Run the train.py file, this will create/wipe all necessary output folders and train the model.
 The training loop will update the SSIM scores plot and training loss plot on each epoch completion and at specified intervals will generate output images to compare progression.
 After training is complete the final image will be output.
-3. Run the predict.py file to generate more reconstructed images.
+4. Run the predict.py file to generate more reconstructed images.

 It is recommended to run these files on a device with a GPU otherwise training may take much longer than intended.
 By following these steps it will be possible to replicate the above results.